powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 # Define an area of interest

-Before doing the reduction, one have to define the area of interest, thanks to the `com.powsybl.iidm.reducer.NetworkPredicate` interface.
-This interface declare two methods:
+Before doing the reduction, one has to define the area of interest, using the `com.powsybl.iidm.reducer.NetworkPredicate` interface.
+This interface declares two methods:
 ```java
 public interface NetworkPredicate {